benjamesmason/astro-nova/README.md

 ### Imagery

 Imagery was an important factor to consider in the design process of the Astro Nova website.
 Due to the whole topic of the website itself being around that of stars and the cosmos, imagery plays a vital role in encapsulating and grabbing the reader's attention.
-The main purpose is to immerse visitors when they visit the webpage into an atomosphere you that you created!
+The main purpose is to immerse visitors when they visit the webpage into an atmosphere that you created!
 I decided to keep image background's the same on all pages, other than The AstroNova+ webpage, this was an intentional move as I wanted this page in particular to stand out from the other areas of the website, it was also important to select images that were in keeping with the design and colour scheme.